wmerbis/stochasticTN/README.md

 - `compute_pk_infected(mps)`: returns a list of N+1 elements whose k-th component is the probability of having exactly k occupied in the mps
 - `find_permutation(L)`: returns the permutation which brings MPS into the optimal ordering.
 Based on the first Fielder vector of the graph Laplacian `L`.

+#### `information_measures.py`

+Collects various functions which compute information theoretic quantities from the MPS representation.
+It contains:
+- `ShannonE(mps)`: computes the Shannon entropy of the complete distribution.
+Note that this is exponentially costly in the number of MPS sites so only use for small MPS (`n<28`)
+- `mutual_information(mps, site)`: Computes the mutual information between the halves of the system, separated at `site`.
+Also exponentially costly as it uses the full distribution
+- `singular_value_entropy(mps, site)`: computes the entropy of the singular value spectrum of the bond right of `site`.
+Use `method='square'` to get the entropy of the squares of the SVs (default), `method = 'linear'` gives the entropy of the SV distribution directly
+- `second_Renyi_entropy(mps)`: computes the second Renyi entropy based on the MPS
+- `second_Renyi_EE(mps,site)`: computes the second Renyi entanglement entropy across the bond to the right of `site`
+- `second_Renyi_MI(mps,site)`: Computes the second Renyi mutual information in the MPS across the bond right of `site`
+- `MI_matrix(mps)`: Computes the matrix of pairwise mutual information between the nodes

+#### `linalg.py`

+This file essentially only contains a costum singular value decomposition function which is able to handle tensors of any shape and allows from the trunctation of the singular value spectrum up to keeping a maximal of `Dmax` singular values above a fixed threshold set by `cutoff`.